grz0zrg/fsynth/README.md

  * main.js - Electron app. file
  * common.js - Server config. file

+ All the servers are clusterized for scalability and smooth updates.

 ## Build

 Fragment is built with a custom build system watching for changes in real-time and which include files when it read /\*#include file\*/, it execute several programs on the output files such as code minifier for production ready usage, the build system was made with the functional *Anubis* programming language.